Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

  - gods

 Qu.
 1) What makes a prophet false?
+ - a prophet who is **not** sent by God
+  - ""
+ - a prophet who does **not** live according to the law of God
+  >"For both prophet and priest are profane; yes, in my house I have found their wickedness," says the LORD" (Jeremiah 23:11 NKJV)
+ - a prophet whose predictions do **not** come from God
+  >"And I have seen folly in the prophets of Samaria: _they prophesied by Baal_ and caused My people Israel to err."
+(Jeremiah 23:13 NKJV)

 Qu.
 2) What makes a doctrine false?
  - designed to deny the truth of God's word (Gen. 3:4)